-Litigation provision 2011 \$'000 2010 \$'000
+Litigation provision 2012 \$'000 2011 \$'000

-Provision Brought Forward Charged to income statement (note 6) 1,750 -
+Provision Brought Forward Charged to income statement (note 6) 1,750 1,570 1,750

-Provision Carried Forward 1,750) .)
+Provision Carried Forward 3,320 1,750

-The litigation provision is as a result of the Group being in dispute with one of its debt holders about the terms of its debt.
-The debt holder has commenced litigation against the Group which is currently ongoing.
-Should the debt holder be successful in this litigation the Group would be required to pay additional interest on the debt and the debt holder's legal costs.
-Having taken legal advice the directors have made a provision in the financial statements for the settlement of this case based on their best estimate of the likely settlement amount.
+The litigation provision is as a result of the Group being in dispute with one of its debt holders about the terms of its debt as set out in Note 29.
+If the Group is unsuccessful in the litigation it may be required to pay additional interest on the debt and the debt holder's legal costs.
+The directors have made a provision in the financial statements relating to this case.
 For further details see note 29.